 \subsection{Observational uncertainty and the moon phase}

 Magnitudes for filter X including observational uncertainties can be calculated via

-where $m_{\mathrm{AB,X}}$ is the intrinsic magnitude without observational noise, $r_\mathrm{norm}$ is a random gaussian number with a standard deviation of unity, and $\sigma_{1,\mathrm{X}}$ is a quantity which depends mainly on $m_{\mathrm{AB,X}}$ relative to the $5\sigma$ depth $m_5$.
-This calculation is based on \cite{2009:LSSTscience} and for more details see also Appendix \ref{sec:Appendix LSST uncertainty}.
+where $m_{\mathrm{AB,X}}$ is the intrinsic magnitude without observational noise, $r_\mathrm{norm}$ is a random Gaussian number with a standard deviation of unity, and $\sigma_{1,\mathrm{X}}$ is a quantity that depends mainly on $m_{\mathrm{AB,X}}$ relative to the $5\sigma$ depth $m_5$.
+This calculation is based on \cite{2009:LSSTscience} (for more details, see also Appendix \ref{sec:Appendix LSST uncertainty}).

 In order to calculate $m_\mathrm{data,X}$, the $5\sigma$ depth of the corresponding filter X is needed.
-In this work we consider 8 filters, namely the six LSST filters \textit{u, g, r, i, z,} and \textit{y}, as well as two infrared bands \textit{J} and \textit{H}.
-To estimate the moon phase dependency of filter X, we use the exposure time calculator (ETC) of the European Southern Observatory (ESO) with a flat template spectrum.
-For \textit{ugriz} we use the ETC of OmegaCAM\footnote{\url{https://www.eso.org/observing/etc/bin/gen/form?INS.NAME=OMEGACAM+INS.MODE=imaging}}, and for \textit{yJH} we use the ETC of VIRCAM\footnote{\url{https://www.eso.org/observing/etc/bin/gen/form?INS.NAME=VIRCAM+INS.MODE=imaging}}, where we assume an airmass of 1.2.
-Further, we use the typical fixed sky model parameters with seeing $\le$ $1''$ as provided by the ETC, which we found to be a conservative estimate of the $5\sigma$ depth, by testing other sky positions.
-We investigate one cycle phase (25th August 2020 to 24th September 2020) to obtain relative changes of the $5\sigma$ depth with time, and match these relative changes to the typical mean of the single-epoch LSST-like $5\sigma$ depth plus one magnitude, given by (23.3+1, 24.7+1, 24.3+1, 23.7+1, 22.8+1, and 22.0+1) for (\textit{u, g, r, i, z,} and \textit{y}), respectively, assuming a fixed exposure time.
+In this work we consider eight filters, namely the six LSST filters, \textit{u, g, r, i, z,} and \textit{y}, as well as two infrared bands, \textit{J} and \textit{H}.
+To estimate the moon phase dependence of filter X, we used the exposure time calculator (ETC) of the European Southern Observatory (ESO) with a flat template spectrum.
+For \textit{ugriz} we used the ETC of OmegaCAM\footnote{\url{https://www.eso.org/observing/etc/bin/gen/form?INS.NAME=OMEGACAM+INS.MODE=imaging}}, and for \textit{yJH} we used the ETC of VIRCAM\footnote{\url{https://www.eso.org/observing/etc/bin/gen/form?INS.NAME=VIRCAM+INS.MODE=imaging}}, where we assume an airmass of 1.2.
+Further, we used the typical fixed sky model parameters with seeing $\le$ $1''$ as provided by the ETC, which we found to be a conservative estimate of the $5\sigma$ depth by testing other sky positions.
+We investigated one cycle phase (25 August 2020 to 24 September 2020) to obtain relative changes of the $5\sigma$ depth with time and matched these relative changes to the typical mean of the single-epoch LSST-like $5\sigma$ depth plus one magnitude, given by (23.3+1, 24.7+1, 24.3+1, 23.7+1, 22.8+1, and 22.0+1) for (\textit{u, g, r, i, z,} and \textit{y}), respectively, assuming a fixed exposure time.
 These mean values take into account that in typical LSST observing strategies, redder bands are preferred around full moon, while bluer bands are used more around new moon.
 Going one magnitude deeper than the LSST $5\sigma$ depth provides a better quality of photometric measurements for time-delay measurements, and is feasible even for a 2\,m telescope \citep{Huber:2019ljb}.
-The absolute values for \textit{J} and \textit{H} band are set by the ETC of VIRCAM in comparison to the \textit{y} band.
+The absolute values for \textit{J} and \textit{H} bands are set by the ETC of VIRCAM in comparison to the \textit{y} band.